dkhalanskyjb/journal/Datetime/FormattingWiki/design_meetings/01_general_api_shape.md

   like in Java.
 * If someone wants to parse vaguely structured data and only later interpret it as some specific data type, the type bounds can be a nuisance.
-* To have good error messages, we would need to introduce a marker interface like `TemporalFieldContainer` that `LocalDate`, `LocalTime`, `UtcOffset`, etc. would have to implement, and have `class Format<T: TemporalFieldContainer>`.
-  Otherwise, `Format<Duration>.build` would unhelpfully fail with "can't resolve `build`".

 ### Option 4: a separate format class for each field container